 - My Account

-On this date we remember Reconstruction, the historic period that began during and after the American Civil War.
+On this date, we remember Reconstruction, the historical period that began during and after the American Civil War.

 One of the most controversial and misunderstood eras in American history, Reconstruction witnessed far-reaching changes in the country's political and social life.
-The United States government for the first time assumed the basic responsibility for defining and protecting American civil rights.
-In the South, Black men were for the first time given the right to vote and hold office, and a politically powerless African American community joined with white allies to bring the Republican Party (temporarily) to power.
+The United States government, for the first time, assumed the primary responsibility for defining and protecting American civil rights.
+In the South, Black men were, for the first time, given the right to vote and hold office, and a politically powerless African American community joined with white allies to bring the Republican Party (temporarily) to power.

 Soon after Reconstruction began, the South's white community banded together in what they referred to as patriotic organizations like the Ku Klux Klan to overthrow these “black” governments and restore “home rule.”
 Popularized by films such as “Birth of a Nation,” this belief rested on the assumption that Black suffrage was the gravest error of the Civil War period.
-This helped justify the South's system of racial segregation and the disenfranchisement of Black voters in particular.
-Critical to the debate over Reconstruction were the complex reactions of Southerners, Black and white, to the end of slavery.
-To African Americans, freedom meant independence from white control and their families stood as the initial pillar of the post emancipation difference.
+This helped justify the South's system of racial segregation and the disenfranchisement of Black voters.
+Critical to the debate over Reconstruction were the complex reactions of black and white Southerners to the end of slavery.
+To African Americans, freedom meant independence from white control, and their families stood as the initial pillar of the post-emancipation difference.

 Another striking example of Reconstruction’s effect on freed-peoples efforts to insert meaning into liberty was their rush toward education.
-Before the war, literally every Southern state prohibited the education of slaves.
+Before the war, every Southern state prohibited the education of slaves.
 Now, adults and children flocked to the schools established during and after the Civil War.
 The desire for independence and self-improvement also shaped African Americans’ economic definition of freedom.
 Overwhelmingly, Blacks refused to work in gangs under the direction of an overseer and generally preferred renting land to working for wages.
-If former slaves saw Reconstruction as heralding in a new era of overdue autonomy and equality, most Southern whites reacted to military defeat and emancipation with dismay and anger.
+If former slaves saw Reconstruction as heralding in a new era of overdue autonomy and equality, most Southern whites reacted with dismay and anger to military defeat and emancipation.

-Most whites needed to borrow money to resume farming and many small farmers fell into debt and were forced into growing cotton.
+Most whites needed to borrow money to resume farming, and many small farmers fell into debt and were forced into growing cotton.
 The most arduous task facing former slave owners was adjusting to the world of paid labor.
-White planters complained that blacks wanted to work at their own pace, set their own hours, and conduct their personal lives as they saw fit.
-The Freedmen’s Bureau made countless attempts to mediate between both groups over those and numerous other issues.
-Some bureau officials believed that Blacks should sign labor contracts and go back to the plantations to work.
-Others-such as General Rufus Saxton sympathized strongly with Black aspirations to own land.
+White planters complained that blacks wanted to work at their own pace, set their hours, and conduct their personal lives as they saw fit.
+The Freedmen’s Bureau made countless attempts to mediate between groups over those and numerous other issues.
+Some bureau officials believed Blacks should sign labor contracts and return to the plantations to work.
+Others-such as General Rufus Saxton, sympathized strongly with black aspirations to own land.

 In the summer of 1865, however, Lincoln’s successor, Andrew Johnson, ordered land in federal hands returned to its former owners.
-A series of confrontations followed, resulting in blacks being forcibly evicted from the land they had been settled on by General Sherman.
+A series of confrontations followed, resulting in blacks being forcibly evicted from the land General Sherman had settled on them.
 The task of managing Reconstruction and the restoration of the Union fell on the shoulders of Johnson, who was not suited for the responsibilities of those times.
 A lonely, stubborn man, he lacked Lincoln’s political skills and sense of Northern public opinion.
-Moreover, he personally held deep racist views and believed that Blacks had no role to play in Reconstruction.
+Moreover, he held deeply racist views and believed that blacks had no role to play in Reconstruction.

-Grant’s victory was a vindication of Republican Reconstruction, and in 1869, Congress approved the Fifteenth Amendment, prohibiting the federal and state governments from depriving any citizen the right to vote because of race.
-By 1870, all former Confederate states were readmitted to the Union, nearly all under control of the Republican Party.
-In the era of Reconstruction, though a number of African Americans held office, nowhere did Blacks control the workings of state governments, or hold office in numbers equal to their proportion of the total population.
+Grant’s victory was a vindication of Republican Reconstruction.
+In 1869, Congress approved the Fifteenth Amendment, prohibiting the federal and state governments from depriving any citizen of the right to vote because of race.
+By 1870, all former Confederate states were readmitted to the Union, nearly all under the control of the Republican Party.
+In the era of Reconstruction, though several African Americans held office, nowhere did blacks control the workings of state governments or hold office in numbers equal to their proportion of the total population.

-Even with Grant’s overwhelming victory, an economic depression and an enactment by Congress of one final piece of the Civil Rights Act of 1875, the Northern public was retreating from Reconstruction.
-Republican Rutherford B. Hayes’ electoral commission presidential victory in January 1977 and the “Bargain of 1877” that followed were Reconstruction’s final blow.
-Democrats still controlled the House and the bargain was to recognize the remaining Southern states (South Carolina, Florida, and Louisiana) in Congressional matters and to pull out troops guarding those statehouses.
+Even with Grant’s overwhelming victory, economic depression, and enactment by Congress of one final piece of the Civil Rights Act of 1875, the Northern public was retreating from Reconstruction.
+Republican Rutherford B. Hayes’ electoral commission presidential victory in January 1977 and the “Bargain of 1877” that followed was Reconstruction’s final blow.
+Democrats still controlled the House, and the bargain was to recognize the remaining Southern states (South Carolina, Florida, and Louisiana) in Congressional matters and to pull out troops guarding those statehouses.

 The collapse of Reconstruction deeply affected the future course of American development.
 The South remained a bastion of one-party reactionary rule, run by an old Southern white elite who used the same violence and fraud to suppress Blacks as they had for the four previous centuries.
-Not until the 1960s would America again try to come to terms with the political and social plan of Reconstruction.
+Not until the 1960s would America again try to come to terms with Reconstruction's political and social plan.